kinderp/beer2beer/README.md

 * Keep Alive
   ```
-  After login call a peer must send a keep alive call to maintain its online status in-
+  After a login call a peer must send a keep alive call to maintain its online status in-
   side the network
   ```